 Florida Trees and Shrubs

-Tree or shrub, what's the difference?
+Tree, shrub or herb - what's the difference?

 A tree is defined as a single stemmed, woody plant with a distinct canopy or crown having a mature height of 15 feet or more.